 A Self-Guided Bicycle/Walking Tour of Autumn Foliage and Danish Café Hygge

 Fall is fantastisk in Copenhagen.
-Deciduous trees that dominate the landscape start changing colors to coordinate perfectly with the classic Scandinavian architecture.
-The Danish capital is suddenly coordinated in rusty reds and burnt oranges and earthy ochres.
+Deciduous trees that dominate the landscape start changing colors to blend perfectly with the classic Scandinavian architecture.
+The Danish capital is suddenly coordinated in rusty reds, earthy ochres, and burnt oranges.
 This town is built for autumn.
-The long Nordic summer days slowly get shorter as they slip into autumn.
-It is my favorite season here, even as the light lingers less and the air turns cool.
+The long Nordic summer days slowly get shorter as they slip into my favorite season, even as the light lingers less and the air turns cool.
 Pull on a sweater.
 Or a jumper, if you’re British.
-Definitely bring layers and something to stave off the very real potential of rain.
-Fall can be crisp like a tart Danish apple, famous from the island of Fejø, ripe and ready.
+Definitely bring layers and something to stave off the very real potential for rain.
+Fall can be crisp like a tart Danish apple, famous from the island of Fejø, ripe and ready to pluck.

 But it’s not always rainy.
-Here, autumn can come sometimes sunny and bright here.
-In Danish, there is a name for that hybrid season as summer turns to fall.
-Here it is called – sensommer.
+Here, autumn can come sometimes sunny and bright.
+In Danish, there is a name for that hybrid season as summer turns to fall – known as sensommer.
 And it can be sublime.
 Come soak it up.
-And even when the weather wanes, as it is wont to do in Denmark, you can enjoy the season change from inside one of Copenhagen’s many cozy cafés and delicious craft coffeehouses.
-Continue reading “Copenhagen Color: Where to Get Your Autumn On”→
+And if the weather wanes, as it is wont to do in Denmark, you can enjoy the season change from inside one of Copenhagen’s many cozy cafés and delicious craft coffeehouses.

 Autumn is Awesome on this German Belle of the Baltic